Preparing for your appointmentBy Mayo Clinic staff

 - Write down questions to ask your doctor.

-Preparing a list of questions ahead of time will help you make the most of your limited time with your doctor.
+Preparing a list of questions ahead of time can help you make the most of your limited time with your doctor.
 List your questions from most important to least important in case time runs out.
 For peptic ulcers, some basic questions to ask your doctor include:

 - What's the most likely cause of my symptoms?